 The Spotted Turtle is one of the smallest species of semi-aquatic turtle to be kept as a pet.
-They are found in multiple regions of North Eastern America and Canada, particularly in the South.
+They are found in multiple regions of the Eastern and Midwestern United States as well as southern regions of Canada.

 Common Names: Spotted Turtle, Clemmy, Michigan Spotted Turtle